Attacks by feral dogs on sheep posed a problem last fall for a student extern and the veterinary staff with the Navajo Nation.

 Rural medicine for production animals and companion animals poses a problem for the profession.
 Veterinarians must conquer socioeconomic challenges to provide services to remote regions.

 The National Veterinary Medical Service Act, a loan repayment program for veterinarians who work in shortage situations, could help with one financial obstacle for practitioners willing to settle outside urban areas.
-The Department of Agriculture is about to implement the first phase of the act (see page 171).
+The Department of Agriculture is about to implement the first phase of the act (see article).
 States and universities have started other programs to attract veterinary students to rural medicine.

 In the meantime, both the Native American Project and the RAVS program will continue to introduce students to rural medicine while offering experience in the field.